CudaText-addons/cuda_vim_mode/readme/readme.txt

   + - go to first non-whitespace, in next line
   $ - go to line end

+  x - delete char right (like Delete key)
-  X - delete char left (like Backspace key) x - cut selection (if selection) or one char y - yank (copy) to clipboard p - paste from clipboard, after caret
+  X - delete char left (like Backspace key)

+  y - yank (copy) to clipboard
+  p - paste from clipboard, after caret
-  P - paste from clipboard, before caret
+  P - paste from clipboard, before caret d - cut to clipboard (only if text selected, else it's prefix)

   D - delete to end of line
   dd - delete current line